egel-lang/egel-docs/source/calc.rst

 The calculus
 ============

-Egel is a small combinator calculus with a limited number of constructs.
-Below, that calculus is introduced with small examples
+Egel is based upon a small combinator calculus with a limited number of constructs.
+Below, that calculus is introduced with small examples.

 Constants
 ---------